 - Wisconsin G.I.
 Bill Frequently Asked Questions

-This is for the Information Science & Technology, Diagnostic Imaging, Health Sciences, & RN to BSN programs.
+This is for the Information Science & Technology, Diagnostic Imaging, Health Sciences, RN to BSN, and Associate degree programs.

 This is for the Business Administration program.